Nyk0/chsc/README.md

 ### 3. Instantiate the containerized OAR scheduler

-Go to the "oar" directory and run the YAML manifest :
+Go to the "oar" directory and run the YAML manifest:

 ```bash
 root@admin:~/chsc# cd oar